 Looking for a supplemental private student loan to help pay for college?

-If you live or plan to attend school in Iowa or Minnesota, we have options to consider when financing your education.1
+If you live or plan to attend school in Iowa, Minnesota or South Dakota, we have options to consider when financing your education.1

 1. Complete the FAFSA.

 The first step in applying for financial aid, which includes federal student loans, is completing the Free Application for Federal Student Aid (FAFSA).
 The FAFSA is a free form provided by the U.S. Department of Education that may be completed without professional assistance via paper application or online at www.fafsa.gov.
 In your award letter from your college, the financial aid office will inform you of your eligibility for federal student loans.